get readonly property zfs get all | grep readonly # deactivate readonly zfs set readonly=off rpool/dataset # activate readonly zfs set readonly=on rpool/dataset

 I recently added some disks to my TrueNAS server and created a new encrypted pool named data2 on it.
 My old pool data was created years ago, before the zfs encryption feature was released, so it is an unencrypted pool.
 Now I wanted to move a dataset, i.e. photos, to my new pool data2.
 I tried to archive this via TrueNAS Gui using the Replication Task, but always got errors that it’s not possible to send unencrypted data to an encrypted pool.

 On Reddit I found a thread with a solution using the parameter -x encryption.

 Because I prefer keeping all my snapshots when moving a dataset, I send my oldest snapshot first.

 zfs send -v data/photos@manual-01-05-2019 | zfs recv -x encryption data2/photos

 In the next step I created a new snapshot and did an incremental send with the parameter -I (send incremental snapshots).

 zfs send -v -I data/photos@manual-01-05-2019 data/photos@manual-01-10-2020 | zfs recv -F -x encryption data2/photos

-Compare the folders with:
+Compare the datasets with

 diff -qr /mnt/data/photos /mnt/data2/photos #or in background diff -qr /mnt/data/photos /mnt/data2/photos >> diff.output & disown #check if process finished with "ps" less diff.output